amleshkashyap/moreRailsEtc/hpc_arch_db/networks/README.md

     - Operations are available to send signals when out of band data arrives (SIGURG) or socket breaks unexpectedly (SIGPIPE) for a process or process group.
 It's possible for process and process groups can receive I/O notifications and asynchronous notifications for I/O - for such processes/groups, SIGIO can be set during errors.
+    - Various configurations for sockets are given [here](https://man7.org/linux/man-pages/man7/socket.7.html).
+    - For sockets of TCP protocol, multiple configurations are available to extract more performance based on the physical resources available to the service.
+Eg, Window scaling allows the use of large TCP windows (> 64kB) to support links with high latency and/or bandwidth.
+At least some of these configurations can be set at the socket level as well, and others are global.
+Configuration files are available in `/proc/sys/net/ipv4/`.
+      - Configs for tcp protocol implementation are given [here](https://man7.org/linux/man-pages/man7/tcp.7.html).

   * int connect (int sockfd, const struct sockaddr \*addr, socklen\_t addrlen)
     - Connects the socket referred to by sockfd to the address specified by addr (whose length is given by addrlen), returning success flag.